tkokada/node_htip_dev/README.md

 To check the topology visualizer, simply run following command:

     npm start

+A web server that show a network topology, started to run.
+Please access to your web browser: [http://localhost:3000](http://localhost:3000).
+If you want to access from the other computer, please check firewall settings.

 # License
 MIT license, Copyright (c) 2018 Takashi OKADA.